scampcoder/photographysite/README.md

  - How to use @keyframes and CSS animation for a more exciting webpage intro

  - More use of using jQuery to toggle CSS classes

+ - How to make a unique break with a css class (.underline)